When we invest in clean energy and electric vehicles and reduce population, more of our children can breathe clean air and drink clean water.

 And that's what they're going to keep doing.

-And it's not a criminal issue.
+And it's not a criminal issue, at least in their mind.

-And it's just going to go the same way that they've been doing with all the things you just mentioned with uh Hillary Clinton, the Bidens and their family, and everybody else.
+And it's just going to go the same way that they've been doing with all the things you just mentioned with Hillary Clinton, the Bidens and their family, and everybody else.

 Imagine if cocaine was found in the Trump White House.

-Think it's possible.
+Think it's possible?

-Definitely I don't.
+I don't.

 Definitely not.

-But the this this this is now why this is what Jim Jordan is doing in the House Judiciary Committee.
+This is now why this is what Jim Jordan is doing in the House Judiciary Committee.

-Is the FBI polit politicized and weaponized?
+Is the FBI politicized and weaponized?

 Is the DOJ politicized and weaponized?